 I am also an involved and zealous member of the context-driven testing (CDT) community always seeking to improve my understandings of both established and new engineering, development and testing concepts.
 I have found my interactions with others in this community to be extremely beneficial and rewarding over the years.
 There’s a popular phrase that goes…

 “You are the average of the five people you spend the most time with” – Jim Rohr

-I believe that my mentality in how I approach life and testing specifically, is the average of the five people from which I’ve gained the most on-earth learning: Grant Gassiott, Kyle Carper, Brian Kurtz, James Bach and Michael Bolton.
+I believe that my mentality in how I approach life, and my engineering career specifically, is the average of the five people from which I’ve gained the most on-earth learning: Grant Gassiott, Kyle Carper, Brian Kurtz, James Bach and Michael Bolton.
 Thank you, and all of those in the community that I interact with daily; you’ve had an immense positive impact on my life.